Kagigz/gaia/README.md

-# gaia
-Chatbot application for people with Alzheimer's.
+# Gaia - Chatbot application for people with Alzheimer's

 Video of what it looks like for now: https://www.youtube.com/watch?v=q0h4v9mNRNA

+/!\ The app isn't finished yet.

 ## Run it on your device